gitarthasarma/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects
-A collection of jupyter notebooks where I share the projects I am currently doing.
+A collection of jupyter notebooks where I share the projects I am currently learning/doing.